Skip to content

 Memory Operations: memcpy, memmove, memset

-These three functions operate on raw memory, do not care about \0 terminators, count by bytes, and handle data of any type.
+These three functions operate on raw memory, ignore \0 terminators, count by bytes, and handle data of any type.

-memcpy copies n bytes from the source address to the destination address, requiring that the source and destination do not overlap. memmove does the same but correctly handles overlapping cases—at the cost of potentially being slightly slower. memset sets each byte of a block of memory to a specified value.
+memcpy copies n bytes from a source address to a destination address, requiring that the source and destination do not overlap. memmove has the same functionality but correctly handles overlapping regions—at the cost of being potentially slightly slower. memset sets every byte in a block of memory to a specified value.

 c